codex-storage/codex-spec/specs/erasue-coding.md

 Storage providers agree to store dataset for a period of time and store an encoded dataset provded by the requester.
 Using erasure coding,
-client nodes will be able to restore datasets thatare abandoned by storage providers.
+client nodes, storage requester, can be assured of data retrievablity after data that abandoned by storage providers.
-Also validator nodes are able to detect whether data is missing within a slot.

 ## Semantics